 At Florida Coast Weight Loss Center, we’re proud to provide patients with a range of options for medical weight loss, including bariatric surgery and non-invasive, medically supervised weight loss treatment.
 All of our offerings come with clinical support to ensure each patient achieves and maintains lasting success.
-If obesity has made your life unmanageable, or you have difficulty losing weight through exercise and diet, our weight loss specialists can help you take control.
+If you live in Orlando, Jacksonville, or Daytona Beach and obesity has made your life unmanageable, or you have difficulty losing weight through exercise and diet, our weight loss specialists can help you take control.

 What is Bariatric Surgery?